Lesson 1 Images

 Text description of the forecast prog showing Hurricane Igor in 2010 image.

 The image is a composite of four weather maps, each illustrating different meteorological data.
 The top left map features various colored contours depicting mean wind speed at 850-250mb levels along with 500-mb heights.
-High and low-pressure systems are marked with "H" and "L." The top right map is focused on Hurricane Igor, showing pressure lines with color-filled regions indicating 925-mb relative vorticity.
+High and low-pressure systems are marked with "H" and "L." The top right map points out Hurricane Igor, showing pressure lines with color-filled regions indicating 925-mb relative vorticity.
 The bottom left map illustrates zones of strong wind shear with bold colors ranging from blue to red.
 Text over this map reads: “Swaths of strong wind shear associated with the storm's circulation.”
 The bottom right map shows areas with different patterns and colors indicating sea surface temperatures and 700-500-mb mean relative humidity, where green shows higher values and orange-red depicts lower values.

 forecast prog showing Hurricane Igor in 2010